 - a.
 Every Air System produced shall undergo identical standards of ground and flight tests before acceptance. - b.
-Periodic Quality Test (PQT) on Airborne Stores shall be carried out to ensure product quality and performance compliance with baseline configuration.
+Periodic Quality Test (PQT) Production Acceptance Tests (PAT) shall be carried out on each Airborne Stores produced as per the approved SOP to ensure product quality and performance compliance with baseline configuration. - c.
+Production Quality Tests (PQT) shall be carried out on Airborne Stores at a defined periodicity to ensure consistency in quality of production.

 - a.
 The ground & flight tests shall be detailed in a schedule of tests, prepared by the Main Contractor, in coordination with CEMILAC and DGAQA.
-Inputs from User Services may be obtained in Finalisation of Production Flight Test Schedule if necessary. - b.
+Inputs from User Services may be obtained in Finalization of Production Flight Test Schedule if necessary. - b.
 The ground test in accordance with the schedules, shall be demonstrated to the satisfaction of DGAQA.
 If any production Air System does not meet the requirement of tests, the subject matter should be referred as a concession to DGAQA and CEMILAC, for acceptance. - c.
-If certain flight tests are omitted because of weather, non-availability of equipment etc it shall be clearly stated in the aircraft documents that such tests have not been carried out. - d.
-Periodic Quality Tests (PQT) for all Airborne Stores shall be carried out as laid down in the licensors' documents.
-In the absence of such requirements in the licensors' documents, the same shall be evolved based on the existing standards/specifications.
-Alternately, the modalities for Production Quality Tests could be evolved jointly between the Design, Production and QA agencies and carried out periodically.
+If certain flight tests are omitted because of weather, non-availability of equipment etc. it shall be clearly stated in the aircraft documents that such tests have not been carried out. - d.
+Production Acceptance Test (PAT) Schedule shall be finalized jointly by the Design Organization, Production Organization and DGAQA. - e.
+Periodic Production Quality Tests (PQT) for all Airborne Stores shall be carried out as laid down in the licensors' documents.
+In the absence of such requirements in the licensors' documents, the same shall be evolved based on the existing standards /specifications.
+Alternately, the modalities for Production Quality Tests could be evolved jointly between the Design, Production and QA agencies. and carried out periodically. - f.
+Periodicity/frequency for conduct of PQT shall be determined jointly by the Design Organization, Production Organization and DGAQA based on the production batch size and criticality of the store.
+The unit subjected to Production Quality Test (PQT) shall not be deliverable to User Services.

-- a.
-If the number of units (Air System sets) produced per year exceeds 100, one unit shall be subjected to PQT every year. - b.
+a.
+If the number of units (Air System sets) produced per year exceeds 100, one unit shall be subjected to PQT every year.

+- b.
 If the number of units are less than 100 per year, every 100th unit (Air System set) or one unit in every 10 years, whichever is earlier, shall be subjected to PQT. - c.
 If there is a break in production for more than five years, PQT shall be carried out. - d.
+PAT Schedule shall be finalized based on the qualification test schedule of the unit.
+Test required to establish the functioning and performance of the unit and validate the quality of manufacturing shall be included in the PAT Schedule.
+However, the final list of tests shall be finalized in consultation with DGAQA. - e.
 PQT shall be finalized based on the unit qualification test schedule.
 All tests except those treated as long term tests shall be carried out as a part of PQT.
-However, the final list of tests shall be finalized in consultation with DGAQA. - e.
+However, the final list of tests shall be finalized in consultation with DGAQA. - f.
 Any failure during PQT which calls for a design modification shall be referred to CEMILAC.

-21.F.20 Amendment or Modification
+21.F.20 AMENDMENT OR MODIFICATION